wuyingki/WorkBetter/OKEsetup.md

   ![](images/31.png)

-- Enter the rest of the Ingress rules following the table below:
+- Repeat the above for the rest of the Ingress rules following the table below from rule number 2 as the first rule has been entered already

   ![](images/32.png)